-The yellow timeline indicator indicates the current frame or time on the animation timeline.
-To change the current time of the indicator, left click and drag it to a new position on the timeline.
+The yellow timeline indicator indicates the current frame and time on the animation timeline.
+To change the current time of the indicator, left-click and drag it to a new position on the timeline.
 Press & hold the Shift key while dragging to snap to ticks.
 The time code of the indicator (in the format hh:mm:ss:ff) is shown in the upper-right corner of the window.

 Different intervals between ticks on the timeline are supported (one second in the above screenshot).
 Use the mouse wheel to zoom on the timeline until you see the desired interval.

 Inserts a new keyframe at the current time (position of the red indicator) and camera position.

 Removes the selected keyframe.
 To remove all keyframes, press the Reset button.

 To select a keyframe, left-click on the keyframe’s triangle.
 The selected keyframe will be highlighted.
 To unselect a keyframe, click anywhere else in the timeline.

 Navigate in the Timeline

 - Click onto the ticks on the timeline to jump to frames in between keyframes.

 - Click to move the timeline indicator to the start of the timeline (first frame).

 - Click to jump to the previous keyframe, if a keyframe is selected.
 If no keyframe is selected, it will take you to the first keyframe.

 - Click to jump to the next keyframe, if a keyframe is selected.
 If no keyframe is selected, it will take you to the last keyframe.

 - Skip to Last moves the timeline indicator to the end of the timeline (last frame).